peakphp/array-validation/README.md

 ## 5- Create a validation Schema for later usage

 Schema is just another way to write validation definitions.
-This format is ideal when you want to store schemas in file (ex: json, php array file, yml, ...)
+This format is ideal when you want to store schemas in file (ex: json, php array file, yml, etc.)

 ```php